idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalGraphiteProperties.md

 ### H-451

-H-451 graphite is a near-isotropic, artifical graphite based on petroleum coke.
+H-451 graphite is a near-isotropic, artificial graphite based on petroleum coke.
 H-451 graphite is commonly used for reflectors in nuclear applications.